• Skip to main content

 IWA, 740 ILCS 174/20.2 states that an employer may not threaten any employee with any act or omission if that act or omission would constitute retaliation against the employee under this Act.

-Medical employees of local governments like county hospitals likely have protection under 740 ILCS 174/15(b) when internally reporting suspected violations of State or federal law, rule, or regulation to management.
-The plain language of the IWA, 740 ILCS 174/15(b) supports a cause of action for disclosing suspected unlawful activity to one’s own employer who happens to be a government or law enforcement agency and is also the employer.
-Brame v.
-City of North Chicago, 955 N.E.2d 1269, 1271 (2nd Dist.
-2011).
-Medical employees employed by Cook County Hospital who report suspected violations to their managers have likely engaged in protected activity.
-Medical employees who suffer retaliation for reporting suspected violations of the law to Cook County Hospital’s Police Department have likely engaged in protected activity.
+Medical employees in hospitals likely have protection under 740 ILCS 174/15(c) when internally reporting suspected violations of State or federal law, rule, or regulation to management.
+The plain language of the IWA, 740 ILCS 174/15(c) supports a cause of action for disclosing suspected unlawful activity to one’s own employer.

 An employer cannot adopt any rule, regulation, or policy preventing medical employees from disclosing information to a government or law enforcement agency regarding a violation of a State or federal law, rule, or regulation.